What's Included in the Price

 Brisbane-Specific Considerations

 Report mains-side leaks to Queensland Urban Utilities on 13 23 64.
-Urban Utilities manages the water main to your property boundary.
-For emergencies inside your property, any licenced Queensland plumber can attend.
+Urban Utilities manages the water main to your property boundary, including the meter.
+For leaks on your side of the meter, engage any licenced Queensland plumber.

 Hiring a Licensed Plumber in QLD